Does Nivea Test on Animals in 2023?

 Why Does Nivea Test on Animals?

 The main reason Nivea experiments on animals is to reach a wider audience.
-To make sure the brand can sell its products all over the world, it needs to meet certain criteria.
+To ensure the brand can sell its products worldwide, it needs to meet specific criteria.

 For instance, China has specific rules about any products entering the country.

-For starters, let’s take a look at general products like lotions.
-If they contain new ingredients or are for children, animal testing is mandatory.
+For starters, let’s take a look at available products like lotions.
+Animal testing is mandatory if they contain new ingredients or are for children.

-In addition, to sell the products in mainland China, they have to go through a second round of tests.
+In addition, to sell the products in mainland China, they have to undergo a second round of tests.

 Sometimes Nivea will have to conduct these tests on its own.
-However, China also conducts further experimentation as soon as they receive fresh shipments.
+However, China also shows further experimentation when they receive fresh shipments.

 Is Nivea Vegan and Cruelty-Free?